 Aaron Thomas

-Aaron Thomas has been a member of the Georgia State Bar since 2003, and has been practicing Family Law exclusively since 2007.
-Aaron specializes in complicated, high-asset divorce and family law matters.
-Prior to practicing family law, Aaron gained significant trial experience as a Public Defender in Dekalb County, Georgia.
-Aaron received his B.A. in political science from Emory University and his J.D. from Harvard Law School.
-Aaron currently practices family law at his own firm in midtown Atlanta, Aaron Thomas Law, LLC.
+Aaron Thomas has been a member of the Georgia State Bar since 2003 and has been practicing family law exclusively since 2007.
+Aaron specializes in complicated, high-asset divorce and other family law matters.
+Before practicing family law, Aaron gained significant trial experience as a public defender in Dekalb County, Georgia.

 Articles By Aaron Thomas